 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

 More intensive treatment with chemotherapy and radiation treatment to preserve vision for children with advanced disease in both eyes

 Improved ways to deliver chemotherapy directly to the eye so that children can be spared the side effects of receiving chemotherapy to the entire body

-- Less intensive treatment with chemotherapy for small tumors
+Less intensive treatment with chemotherapy for small tumors

-- Better ways of determining which children who have had enucleation need chemotherapy, and whether chemotherapy can prevent the spread of a tumor
+Better ways of determining which children who have had enucleation need chemotherapy, and whether chemotherapy can prevent the spread of a tumor

 Aggressive treatment to cure children who have had a recurrence of retinoblastoma or when cancer has spread outside the eye

-- Better ways of reducing symptoms and side effects of current retinoblastoma treatments in order to improve patients’ comfort and quality of life
+Better ways of reducing symptoms and side effects of current retinoblastoma treatments in order to improve patients’ comfort and quality of life

-Looking for More about the Latest Research?
+Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding retinoblastoma, explore these related items that take you outside of this guide: